OG-Miller/Mineral_app/client/README.md

 ** Mineral - A bookmarking app with notes, allowing you to save "Gems of wisdom" from websites.

 Mineral is an ongoing project which was built using the MERN stack.
-It allows the user to save a bookmark link "a mine" below which, they can save a paragraph or so from the website, allowing them to remember the reason why they saved the link.
+It allows the user to save a bookmark link, "a mine", below which they can save a paragraph or so from the website, allowing them to remember the reason why they saved the link.
 Mineral can therefore be seen as a store for ideas in progess and with the ability to save many notes within each "mine", the user can keep a record of how their thoughts have developed on any particular subject.

 Check out the demo video below.